ignatevps/micropost/README.md

 $ rails test
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+If the test suite passes, you'll be ready to seed the database with users and run the app in a local server:

 ```
+$ rails db:seed
-$ rails
+$ rails server
 ```